The Ono Initiative

 Awards will consist of annual funding of $300,000/year, totaling a maximum of $900,000 for the normal term of a research project.
 The Ono Pharma Foundation will provide up to an additional 15% ($45,000) per year to be used for indirect costs of the PI’s institution.
 In total, Ono Pharma Foundation’s three-year research awards provide up to $1,035,000 to researchers and their institutions.

-Three Awards are planned for 2024, contingent upon Ono Pharma Foundation appropriations and the submission of sufficient meritorious applications.
+Three Awards are planned every year, contingent upon Ono Pharma Foundation appropriations and the submission of sufficient meritorious applications.

 The Ono Pharma Foundation selects all Awardees based upon recommendations of its Scientific Advisory Board (“SAB”), which is comprised of outside experts from the fields of Chemical Biology.